kubb-labs/kubb/docs/plugins/plugin-oas/index.md

 ### generators <img src="/icons/experimental.svg"/>
 Define some generators to create files based on the operation and/or schema.
-See `createGenerator`.
 All plugin are using generators to create files based on the OperationGenerator and SchemaGenerators.
 An empty array will result in no schema's being generated, in v2 of Kubb we used `output: false`.

+See [Generators](/knowledge-base/generators) for more information on how to use generators.

 ::: info